-- unanticipated costs and assumption of liabilities and exposure to unforeseen liabilities of acquired businesses, including but not limited to environmental liabilities; - difficulties in integrating the operations and assets of the acquired business and the acquired personnel; - limitations on our ability to properly assess and maintain an effective internal control environment over an acquired business, in order to comply with public reporting requirements; - · potential losses of key employees and customers of the acquired businesses; - inability to commercially develop acquired technologies; - · risks of entering markets in which we have limited prior experience; and - · increases in our expenses and working capital requirements.
+- unanticipated costs and assumption of liabilities and exposure to unforeseen liabilities of acquired businesses, including but not limited to environmental liabilities; - difficulties in integrating the operations and assets of the acquired business and the acquired personnel; - limitations on our ability to properly assess and maintain an effective internal control environment over an acquired business, in order to comply with public reporting requirements; - potential losses of key employees and customers of the acquired businesses; - inability to commercially develop acquired technologies; - risks of entering markets in which we have limited prior experience; and - increases in our expenses and working capital requirements.

 The process of integrating an acquired business may involve unforeseen costs and delays or other operational, technical and financial difficulties and may require a disproportionate amount of management attention and financial and other resources.
 Our failure to achieve consolidation savings, to incorporate the acquired businesses and assets into our existing operations successfully or to minimize any unforeseen operational difficulties could have a material adverse effect on our financial condition and results of operations.
 Furthermore, there is intense competition for acquisition opportunities in our industries.
 Competition for acquisitions may increase the cost of, or cause us to refrain from, completing acquisitions.
 In addition, we may not have sufficient capital resources to complete additional acquisitions.
-Historically, we have financed capital expenditures primarily with funding from the IPO, cash generated by operations, borrowings under our revolving credit facility and funding from our equity investors.
-We may incur substantial indebtedness to finance future acquisitions and also may issue equity, debt or convertible securities in connection with such acquisitions.
+Historically, we have financed capital expenditures primarily with funding from the IPO, cash generated by operations and also may issue equity, debt or convertible securities in connection with such acquisitions.
 Debt service requirements could represent a significant burden on our results of operations and financial condition and the issuance of additional equity or convertible securities could be dilutive to our existing stockholders.
-Furthermore, we may not be able to obtain additional financing on satisfactory terms.
+Furthermore, we may not be able to obtain additional financiag on satisfactory terms.
 Even if we have access to the necessary capital, we may be unable to continue to identify additional suitable acquisition opportunities, negotiate acceptable terms or successfully acquire identified targets.
 Our ability to grow through acquisitions and manage growth will require us to continue to invest in operational, financial and management information systems and to attract, retain, motivate and effectively manage our employees.
 The inability to effectively manage the integration of acquisitions could reduce our focus on subsequent acquisitions and current operations, which, in turn, could negatively impact our earnings and growth.
 Our financial position and results of operations may fluctuate significantly from period to period, based on whether or not significant acquisitions are completed in particular periods.